Baltimore Jewish Times

-The Baltimore Jewish Times is a subscription-based weekly community publication aimed at the Jewish community of Baltimore.
+The Baltimore Jewish Times is a weekly newspaper aimed at the Jewish community of Baltimore.

 History

 The newspaper was founded in 1919 by David Alter, and at one time it was the largest Jewish publication in the country.
 Alter built a seven newspaper chain, but only two survived the Great Depression, including the Baltimore Jewish Times.

 In 1972, the paper was taken over by Charles "Chuck" Buerger, the grandson of the founder, and in 1974 he was joined by Gary Rosenblatt as editor.
 The two expanded the scope of the paper's coverage, as well as the size; in the 1980s the paper regularly exceeded 200 pages, and circulation peaked at over 20,000.
 In the 1980s the two also acquired The Detroit Jewish News and The Atlanta Jewish Times, which were given similar makeovers.